 Death Valley is the largest US national park outside of Alaska and the fifth largest US National Park, with 3.4 million acres of land.
 No wonder there are so many things to do in Death Valley!

-Death Valley became a national park on October 31, 1994, making it one of the newest additions to the growing list of US national parks.
+Death Valley became a national park on October 31, 1994.
 It is also one of four units of the Mojave and Colorado Deserts Biosphere Reserve designated by UNESCO.
 In 2020, 820,000 people visited Death Valley National Park.

 Best Things to Do in Death Valley National Park